design-patterns-for-humans/brazilian-portuguese/README.md

     }
 }
 ```
-Como usar a classe Facade
+Como usar a classe Facade.
 ```csharp
 var computer = new ComputerFacade(new Computer());
 computer.TurnOn(); // Ouch!
 Beep beep!
 Loading..
 Ready to be used!